na-na-hi/renget/archive/how2playba.md

 I'm not a big spender so I can't give too much of an opinion on the other packs.
 The anniversary selectors seem cool though, definitely worth a zinger box or two.

+## Main story stuff (spoiler free)
+(WIP)
+Every episode grants 60 gems.

+Ordered by release date:
+Volume 1 > V2C1 > V3C1-3 > V4C1 > V3C4 > V2C2 > Volume F > V4C2 > V5C1

+You can also read it by volume.

+Volume 1 has 2 chapters
+-	Chapter 1 has 20 episodes
+-	Chapter 2 has 20 episodes

+Total: 2400 gems

+Volume 2 has 2 chapters
+-	Chapter 1 has 20 episodes
+-	Chapter 2 has 25 episodes

+Total: 2700 gems

+Volume 3 has 2 chapters
+-	Chapter 1 has 17 episodes
+-	Chapter 2 has 20 episodes
+-	Chapter 3 has 25 episodes
+-	Chapter 4 has 27 episodes

+Total: 5340 gems

+Volume 4 has 2 chapters
+-	Chapter 1 has 20 episodes
+-	Chapter 2 has 24 episodes

+Total: 2640 gems

+Volume F has 4 chapters and 3 side-contents
+-    Chapter 1 has 15 episodes
+-    Chapter 2 has 21 episodes
+    - Side content 1 has 16 episodes
+-    Chapter 3 has 16 episodes
+    - Side content 2 has 9 episodes
+-    Chapter 4 has 12 episodes
+    - Side content 3 has 6 episodes

+Total: TBD

+Volume 5 has 1 chapter
+-	Chapter 1 has 26 episodes

+Total: 1560 gems

+>WTF I'm stuck in the story help!
+It's at volume 3 chapter 3 episode 24 (v3 c3 e24)
+[Hieronymus clear](https://youtu.be/lwA4emYpp_k), every newbie gets stuck on that.
+I'd recommend attempting it at level 40-50

+>What does D.U. mean?
+District of Utnapishtim.

 ## Misc. stuff
 You can rub people's heads after you unlock their L2Ds.
 This also counts for NPCs (e.g. Arona, Sora, Rin) Yes.
 You really can.